A Guide To Edging & Orgasm Control: Benefits, Techniques & More

 Risks and health considerations.

 There are no proven risks or relevant health considerations for edging.
-Some people falsely believe that edging is related to delayed ejaculation, in which someone with a penis struggles to have an orgasm or ejaculate, but the two are unrelated.
+Some people falsely believe edging is related to delayed ejaculation3, in which someone with a penis struggles to have an orgasm or ejaculate, but the two are unrelated.
 Another fear people have is that edging conditions your body to delay orgasms, interfering with times you want to have an orgasm right away.
 This is another myth; the body adjusts to the individual time and pleasure it feels in any given sexual encounter.

 Edging is a great way to explore and enhance your pleasure.
 Take your time to test out if it's right for you, and enjoy yourself!